Foundation Degree in Healthcare Practice

 Read more detailed information about the learning outcomes, and how they are acquired through teaching, learning and assessment methods.

-On successful completion of the required modules you will be awarded a Foundation Degree in Healthcare Practice and will be entitled to use the letters FD (Open) after your name.
+On successful completion of the required credits and modules you will be awarded a Foundation Degree in Healthcare Practice and will be entitled to use the letters FD (Open) after your name.

 As a student of The Open University, you should be aware of the content of the following regulations: